Institute-FVV/streetmix/README.md

 ## Scope

 The FVV is involved in the education of future civil engineers.
 During their studies the students are working with Streetmix to create a drawing of a section.
-To adapt and extend the functionalities to the local requirements of FVV we have decided to extend the powerful planning software Streetmix.
+To adapt and extend the functionalities to the local requirements of FVV we have decided to extend the powerful planning software Streetmix, and labeled it StreetTUner.

+## What is streetTUner?
+- TU Wien's FVV fork of Streetmix, used in coursework to design street cross-sections.
+- Adds Austrian-specific illustrations and a metadata flow so students can submit project details (name, matriculation number, status, description, etc.).
+- Adds Metadata dialog for student submissions; admin table/map views to review metadata, so teachers can access students' submissions.
+- Docker-first deploy with Postgres/PostGIS and passwordless email sign-in via Auth0.

 ## Introduced adaptation